DigitalForgeLLC/ticket-smith-resources/design_request_template.md

-# Design Request Ticket Template

-## Usage Instructions for Claude
+# Usage Instructions for Claude

 When provided with a brief design request description, expand it using this template by: